 CPA (Chartered Professional Accountant)

 To reduce confusion and provide clarity and simplicity of oversight to the accounting industry, in 2012 the over 40 different provincial and national accounting associations representing the three designations began negotiating a solution, and in 2014 agreed to merge under a single designation - members are now known as Chartered Professional Accountants (CPAs).

 Regardless of the designation, accounting professionals work in a variety of different fields as auditors, taxation specialists, or providers of general accounting services and consulting to businesses.

-Almost all businesses have a need for accounting expertise for tax preparation and/or general financial advice.
+Almost all businesses need accounting expertise for tax preparation and/or general financial advice.
 Larger businesses tend to retain in-house accounting expertise whereas smaller firms normally utilize accountants on an as-needed basis contracted through public accounting firms.

 The bookkeeping profession is currently unregulated in Canada, and anyone can advertise their services as a bookkeeper.
 Colleges and business schools typically offer certificate programs in bookkeeping that require completion of courses in record keeping and accounting software such as Simply Accounting and Quickbooks.